Etheostoma zonale: Diet

-The banded darter prefers to live around swift riffles of moderately large to large cobble or gravel, rock slabs, and small boulders in moderate-sized streams and rivers.
-The banded darter prefers water deeper than 25 cm in the riffles around the midchannel of the river or creek.
-The diet of the banded darter consists of midge, mayfly larva, black flies and trichopeteran larvae.
-Ten specimens of the banded darter were captured and monitored in a tank.
-Chironomids (larvae of non-biting flies called midges), ephemeropterans (mayflies), and trichopterans (caddisflies) were supplied for the darters to eat.
-The study found the banded darter prefers chironomids over the mayflies (ephemeropterans) or caddisflies (trichopterans), and the fish fed more during the day than they did at night.
-The banded darter has a diverse range of temperatures it can tolerate; it can survive in water between 32 and 80 °F, but its preferred temperature range is between 72 and 76 °F. As a small fish, banded darters have numerous predators including larger fish such as smallmouth bass and largemouth bass, as well as fish-eating birds like herons and egrets.
+Species interactions

+As a small fish, banded darters have numerous predators including larger fish such as smallmouth bass and largemouth bass, as well as fish-eating birds like herons and egrets.
 This darter will compete with other darters for habitat.
 For example, in the Susquehanna River drainage, the tessellated darter competes with the banded darter.
 Humans may affect their distribution.
 For example, dams slow the flow of a river or a creek and could cause loss of habitat.
 By contrast, climate change / global warming could increase the range of distribution of the banded darter by resulting in warmer water closer to their preferred temperature.